Trial plantings at the nursery

 The project aims to develop techniques to identify growth strain at a very young age, enabling selection to minimise this trait.

-This MPI Sustainable Farming Fund project is supported by a wider group of industry supporters outside of NZDFI.
+This MPI Sustainable Farming Fund project, now completed, was supported by a wider group of industry supporters outside of NZDFI.

 Patrick Murray is the owner and manager of Murray’s Nurseries.